 How to Grow Winterberry From Seed

 Winterberry bushes are as easy to propagate as they are to grow.
 They can be grown from seed.
 The seed needs moist, cold stratification.
-The easiest way to do that is to plant the seeds 1/8 inch deep then moisten the soil and cover the container with plastic.
+The easiest way to do that is to plant the seeds 1/8 inch deep in a container with moistened soi.
+Then cover the container with plastic.
 Place the covered seeded container in your refrigerator for four weeks.
 The cold in the refrigerator mimics the cold weather that the seeds would experience outdoors.
 They need this period of cold to break dormancy.
 The plastic cover keeps in the moisture, preventing the soil from drying out.
 This mimics the seeds natural environment which is marshy and wet.
+You should check the soil periodically to make sure that it is not drying out.
 Plants grown from seed should begin to produce flowers after three years.